maksym-odanets/PresentationVoiceover/README.md

 - `--model`: Optional.
 The model to use for text-to-speech generation.
 Default is "tts-1".
 - `--voice`: Optional.
 The voice to use for text-to-speech generation.
 Default is "alloy".
 You can find other possible voices on the [OpenAI Text-to-Speech guide](https://platform.openai.com/docs/guides/text-to-speech).
 - `--audio-dir`: Optional.
 The directory where you want to store the audio files.
 If not provided or if the directory does not exist, a new directory will be created in the system's temp directory with the name of the presentation.
+- `--no-cache`: Optional.
+If set, the audio directory will be emptied before processing.
+- `--slides`: Optional.
+A comma-separated list of slide numbers to regenerate.
+If provided, only the audio files for these slides will be regenerated.

 ## Known Issues